ignatiusmb/aubade/workspace/content/artisan/+article.md

 };
 ```

-a pre-initialized parser with Aubade's defaults. use this if you don't need customization.
+`engrave()` is the default parser, pre-configured with Aubade's settings. use it for common cases where you don't need custom rendering.

 ```typescript
 import { engrave } from 'aubade/artisan';